JamesWTruher/PowerShell/docs/testing/TestRelease.md

     These tests test feature-to-feature interaction, or complete end-to-end scenarios.
 They roughly equate to our current P3 test library.
 These should have no time limit

+> _Why not just two categories? inner/outerloop?
+It's my opinion that we need more flexibility.
+Some teams (like
+> ours) will have too many tests to be run quickly (or some single tests will take many minutes to run), and we
+> want to ensure that we have a quick validation that something serious is not broken._

 ## Authoring ##
 During the authoring process, the tests should be tagged with the category of test.
 For Pester, one of three tags should be used: